soundparticle/Pet-Finder-app/README.md

 # app
-Front end for final project
+Front end for Pet Finder rehoming app.

+## Languages/Frameworks
+Uses React/Redux on the front.
+Node for TDD testing and for the backend.